AgnesSG/AgnesSG.github.io/_projects/5_house_expansion_sundsvall.markdown

 ---

 This house was bought by a young couple in 2019.
 They really liked its size and the neighbourhood, but most of all its location next to the forest at Södra Berget.
-In 2020, while they were welcoming a new member of the family, they also felt the need for additional space, e.g., for home office, due to the COVID-19 pandemic.
+In 2020, while they were welcoming a new member of the family, they felt the need for additional space, e.g., for a home office, due to the COVID-19 pandemic.
 At the moment, though, they have no rush with this plan so this proposal might change according to their needs.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">